vt-middleware/ldaptive/docs/guide/providers.md

  * Sets the LDAPConnectionOptions object used by this API.
 Setting this property will override any configuration
  * data provided in ConnectionConfig.
  */
-UnboundIDProviderConfig.setConnectionOptions(LDAPConnectionOptions)
+UnboundIDProviderConfig.setConnectionOptions(LDAPConnectionOptions options)
 {% endhighlight %}

 {% highlight java %}
 /**
- * Sets the SocketFactory to use for all LDAP connections.
+ * Sets the SocketFactory to use for LDAP connections.
  */
-UnboundIDProviderConfig.setSocketFactory(SocketFactory)
+UnboundIDProviderConfig.setSocketFactory(SocketFactory sf)
+{% endhighlight %}

+{% highlight java %}
+/**
+ * Sets the SocketFactory to use for LDAPS and startTLS connections.
+ */
+UnboundIDProviderConfig.setSSLSocketFactory(SSLSocketFactory sf)
 {% endhighlight %}

 #### Other Links